If the mysqld server is started without the

 DELETE (which is not recommended),

-the grant tables directly but forget to reload them, your changes
+change the grant tables directly but forget to reload them, the

-have no effect until you restart the server.
+changes have no effect until you restart the

-This may leave you wondering why your changes seem to make no
+server.
+This may leave you wondering why your changes seem to make

 To tell the server to reload the grant tables, perform a